demisto/content/Packs/Akamai_WAF/Integrations/Akamai_WAF/README.md

 ### akamai-list-dns-zone-recordsets

 ***
-Lists all record sets for this Zone.
+Lists all record sets for this zone.
 It works only for PRIMARY and SECONDARY zones.

 #### Base Command